PiyushiAnand/Breakout_Genius/README.md

 ===============================================================================================

- While learning about CNN and RL i made handwritten notes and are uploaded in this repository.
+ While learning about CNN and RL i made handwritten notes and are uploaded in this repository.The demo video has been shown in the video.